yaml/yaml-play/main/index.md

 Calling a localhost server from a web page breaks some browser security rules, but it's pretty simple to work around them for this.

-You'll need to open this URL one time:
+Regardless of your browser, you'll need to open this URL one time:

 * <https://localhost:31337>
 * <http://localhost:1337> (for local `make serve`, see below)